mramshaw/pubsub/README.md

 If specified, the message is saved by the broker as the last known good value for the specific topic.

 When a new client subscribes to a topic, they receive the last message that is retained on that topic.

+[The broker stores only one retained message per topic.]

 ## ZeroMQ